Maxhu787/anon-board/TEMP.md

 g4o2.me domain expires in 2025/6/10
 reply to google verify email to resolve issue

-- add delete button
+- add delete button, share feature
-- make landing page posts take up full height page scroll
-- login in navbar brings straight to google auth
-- limit msg length 2500 words, timeout rules for anti spam
-- change landing page, add posts view to loading page too
-- Shorter intro text for mobile or charge text align to not center
 - fix private post logic
+- limit msg length 500 words, timeout rules for anti spam

 - anonymouse comments
   two layers of comments, the second layer gets layed out according to time, and replying to someone would add a @username at the front